The American Cancer Society recommends 2 ½ cups of fruits and vegetables for the prevention of cancer.

 Having frozen fruits smoothie base really is a time saver.
 I have found that it is easier to just toss into the blender something already frozen than to have to add ice cubes that will water down the smoothie.

 All you need is to prepare ahead some fruits like banana, mango, pineapple, berries.
-I find that freezing overripe banana works super fine.
+I also find that freezing overripe banana works super fine.

 Having nonfat Greek yogurt on hand is also another fun an easy way to save time.